 Not communicating effectively

 Employee engagement strategies only work when teams are communicating effectively.
 Invest time into making sure that communication channels are clear and regularly updated with relevant content so that everyone can stay in the loop.

 No one wants employee disengagement.
 It’s costly and damaging to morale.
 Plus, disengaged workers make errors at a 60% higher rate.

 But still, many companies turn a blind eye to the issue.
 They wait to take concrete action and implement employee engagement strategies until things get out of hand.

+The good news is that improving employee engagement is both possible and measurable.
+You need the right steps, the right engagement tools, and serious execution.
 So take a good look at your present culture and see which of these strategies will be a good start for you.

 Remember, your company is a community.
 And communities prosper only when every member and segment feels valued, trusted, and respected.

 Blink is an internal communications tool that can help take your employee engagement to new heights.
-Request a free demo to get started.